unpc2026/diaryasprogrammer/README.md

 Distinguish clearly between:

-* **Primary abstraction level behavioral model** — The primary abstraction level includes only the behavior of **[PRIMARY_TOPIC]** that is guaranteed or consistently described by the official documentation and observable **[CONTEXT]** behavior, and explicitly excludes undocumented implementation details.
+* **Primary abstraction level behavioral model** — The primary abstraction level includes only the behavior of **[PRIMARY_TOPIC]** that is guaranteed or consistently described by the documented language features and observable **[CONTEXT]** behavior, and explicitly excludes undocumented implementation details.
 * **Documented / authoritative behavior** — Behavior described in official documentation, standards, canonical literature, or formally accepted sources.
 * **Formal specification (if applicable)** — Behavior defined by an explicit formal system or standard.
 * **Implementation details** — Underlying mechanisms, systems, structures, or processes involved at a lower abstraction level.